 If a marriage is invalid because one party was mentally incompetent on their wedding day, or committed fraud and never intended to uphold marital obligations, the Catholic Code of Canon law shows that the Church has competence to determine the obligations of the parties toward each other and their children.

-The U.S. Constitution requires that, “congress shall make no law prohibiting the free exercise of religion.”
-See First Amendment in the Bill of Rights
+The U.S. Constitution – 1st Amendment requires that, “congress shall make no law prohibiting the free exercise of religion.”
+See Bill of Rights

 The U.S. Constitution “No state shall pass any law impairing the obligation of contracts” Article 1 Section 10